OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ---
 title: Office 365 Developer Program FAQ
-description: Frequently asked questions about the Office 365 Developer Program. ms.date: 03/09/2018
+description: Frequently asked questions about the Office 365 Developer Program. ms.date: 03/12/2018
 ---

 # Office 365 Developer Program FAQ

-### How long is my subscription good for, and when does it expire?

-Your subscription is good for nine months.
-You can find the expiration date, along with your subscription name, on your Office 365 Developer Program profile page.
+### What is the Office 365 Developer Program and who should join it?

+The Office 365 Developer Program is designed to help developers create intelligent, connected solutions that enable customers and organizations to do more.
+Any developer interested in using Office 365 for development and testing purposes can consider joining the program.
+For more information about joining, see [Welcome to the Office 365 Developer Program](office-365-developer-program.md).

+### I heard that developers can receive an Office 365 developer subscription if they join the program.
+How does that work?

+Yes.
+The Office 365 developer subscription is designed to be used for application development and testing purposes only, and comes with 25 user licenses.
+After developers join the Office 365 Developer Program, they are provided with the option to receive and configure an Office 365 developer subscription.
+For more information, see [Set up an Office 365 developer subscription](office-365-developer-program-get-started.md).

 ### How many licenses can I add with my nine-month subscription?

-You can add up to 25 users for testing and development purposes.
+You can add up to 25 users for development and testing purposes.

 ### As a Microsoft Partner, can I receive a subscription?

-As a Microsoft Partner, you might already have a Visual Studio Enterprise (MSDN) subscription and can get an indefinite Office 365 Developer subscription as a benefit.
+Yes, you can follow [these instructions](office-365-developer-program.md) to join the Office 365 Developer Program and set up an Office 365 developer subscription.
+However, you may already have a Visual Studio Enterprise (MSDN) subscription and can get an Office 365 developer subscription as a benefit.
 For more information, contact [Visual Studio customer service](https://www.visualstudio.com/subscriptions/support/).

 ### As a Microsoft full-time employee, can I receive a subscription?

-Microsoft employees cannot sign up for the subscription.
-However, you might already have a Visual Studio Enterprise (MSDN) subscription and can get an indefinite Office 365 Developer subscription as a benefit.
-For more information, contact [Visual Studio customer service](https://www.visualstudio.com/subscriptions/support/).
+Microsoft employees cannot sign up for this offer.
+However, all Microsoft full-time employees have access to a free Visual Studio (MSDN) subscription that includes access to Office E3 Developer.
+You can access this benefit at [Visual Studio | My Benefits](https://my.visualstudio.com/benefits).

 ### As a vendor working at Microsoft, do I qualify for a subscription?